a0m0rajab/Emoji-Menu/README.md

 - the input event listener is working in the page but not in the content scripts.
 - add white and black list for the extension
 - improve the list and show only one list instead of multiple ones.
-- check the focus after creating the elemenet
+- check the focus after creating the elemenet, and keyboard change
 - add the list items after the text area cursor
+- focus on the input area after choosing the emoji
+- add a white and black list websites for the extension
+- check if you have multiple emojis with the same text.
+- handle twitter logic